-We've added some new features and settings for soundpacks in smartCARS 2.0.
-Converting a soundpack from smartCARS 1.X and getting it ready for use in smartCARS 2 takes only a few minutes.
+There are new features and settings for soundpacks in smartCARS 2.0.
+You will need to convert your soundpack from smartCARS 1.x to use it in smartCARS 2.
+Fortunately, this takes very few minutes.

 1. Rename the soundpack folder (the folder that contains the sound.config - not the soundpacks folder created by smartCARS) to the name of the soundpack.